abemscac/pies-doc/docs/react/use-state-in-depth.md

 :::

-Have you ever wondered about the difference between declaring two states and declaring one state with two properties?
+Have you ever wondered about the difference between "declaring two states" and "declaring one state with two properties"?
 For example:

 ```ts showLineNumbers
 import { useState } from 'react'